Code-Institute-Submissions/Pic-Phonics/README.md

 - Not enough phonics resources freely available onlinePart of curriculum to incorporate ICT and active learning in the classroom and at home.

 UX

+This website was designed as an interactive educational tool for both teachers and parents to help children learn the initial phonics sounds.

+User Stories

+Strategy Plane

+Scope Plane

+Structure Plane

+Skeleton Plane

+Surface Plane

 Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

 In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure: